faoroj/CS-Student-Data-Analysis/README.md

 Some of the questions I wanted to answer:

-What were the average salaries of the most common data-related jobs?
+* What were the average salaries of the most common data-related jobs?
-How does the data industry compare to other jobs overall?
+* How does the data industry compare to other jobs overall?

+There were 16,888 submissions at the time of my download.
+After doing minimal data cleaning (convert to lowercase, remove any leading or trailing spaces, and replace “sr” and “sr.” with “senior), there were 8,739 unique job titles.

 ## Data Biases: